top of page

 • Autonomy, a key factor in motivation and engagement, is foundational to Self-Determination Theory (Ryan & Deci, 2000).

-Yet in many classrooms, student “voice” is surface-level, choosing between two tasks or voting on a class theme.
+Yet, in many classrooms, student “voice” remains surface-level.
+Students often merely choose between tasks or vote on a class theme.
 To truly empower learners, we need to shift from tokenism to authentic co-design.

 What Is Co-Designed Learning?

 Co-design means moving from “learning done to students” to “learning created with students.”
-It’s about learners having input in both the what and how of their education, while still ensuring alignment with the curriculum and developmental needs.
+It’s about learners having input in both the what and how of their education while ensuring alignment with the curriculum and developmental needs.

 Co-design is not: